 2. Best Rhyming Winter Picture Book

-Snow by P. D. Eastman and Roy McKie
+Snow by P. D. Eastman, illustrated by Roy McKie

 As my kids get older, sledding is one of the great pleasures of winter.
 These days we live near a perfect sledding hill.
 Snow not only conveys the joys of winter for kids, but does it in exuberant rhyme!

 Katy and the Big Snow by Virginia Lee Burton